Unpaired many-to-many disjoint path cover of balanced hypercubes: Abstract

 \section{Abstract}

-The balanced hypercube $BH_n$, which is a variant of the hypercube, was proposed as a desired interconnection network topology.
+The balanced hypercube $BH_n$, a variant of the hypercube, was proposed as a desired interconnection network topology.
 It is known that $BH_n$ is bipartite.
 Assume that $S=\{s_1,s_2,\cdots,s_{2n-2}\}$ and $T=\{t_1,t_2,\cdots,t_{2n-2}\}$ are any two sets of vertices in different partite sets of $BH_n$ ($n\geq2$).
 It has been proved that there exists paired 2-disjoint path cover of $BH_n$.
-In this paper, we prove that there exists $(2n-2)$-disjoint path cover of $BH_n$ ($n\geq2$) from $S$ to $T$, which partially improved some known results.
-The upper bound $2n-2$ of the number of disjoint paths in unpaired $(2n-2)$-disjoint path cover is optimal.
+In this paper, we prove that there exists unpaired $(2n-2)$-disjoint path cover of $BH_n$ ($n\geq2$) from $S$ to $T$, which improved some known results.
+The upper bound $2n-2$ of the number of disjoint paths in unpaired $(2n-2)$-disjoint path cover is best possible.

 0.1 in

 \textbf{Key words:} Interconnection network; Balanced hypercube; Vertex-disjoint path cover; Unpaired